bambora/dev.bambora.com/source/includes/mobile/_bnpayment-android.md

 ```
 When a credit card is registered, a credit card token is saved on the device.
 This token is necessary in order to make a payment, as the code example in the [Making payments](#androidmakingpayments) below shows.
 This section contains code examples showing how to get and remove credit card tokens from the device.

+The `getRegisteredCreditCards` function deletes a specific stored credit card token from local storage.

 <a name="androidmakingpayments"></a>
 ## Making payments

 ```java
 public void makeCreditCardPayment(CreditCard creditCard) {